Trump Defends Flynn, Blasts 'Fake News' and Leaks

-President Donald Trump defended his former National Security Adviser Michael Flynn during a fiery and wide-ranging press conference Thursday afternoon, saying the retired general “did nothing wrong” and blasting the press for its reporting on the scandal.
+President Donald Trump defended his former national security adviser, Michael Flynn, during a fiery and wide-ranging news conference Thursday afternoon, saying the retired general “did nothing wrong” and blasting the media for their reporting on the scandal.

 Flynn “was doing his job.
 He was calling countries,” Trump said of Flynn’s conversation with Russia’s ambassador to the U.S., Sergei Kislyak.
 “I didn’t direct him, but I would have directed him if he didn’t do it,” Trump said.